Johnnie Jackson: Charlton Athletic

 However at the start of the 2013–14 season, Jackson missed out several matches to the season, due to injuries.
 After returning to the first team from injury, Jackson then scored his first goal for the club on 9 November 2013, in a 4–2 loss against Leeds United.
 However, in a 2–2 draw against Yeovil Town on 7 December 2013, he scored but was sent–off in the second half "for a rash challenge 13 minutes from time."
 After serving a three match suspension, Jackson then scored again, just coming on as substitute in the 80th minute, in a 1–1 draw against Ipswich Town on 1 January 2014.
 On 14 March 2014, Jackson signed a new two-year contract extension with the Addicks.
 He later regained his first team place following his return from injury and added two goals to his tally against Queens Park Rangers and Watford.
 At the end of the 2013–14 season, Jackson finished the season, making forty–four appearances and scoring five times in all competitions.

 In the 2014–15 season, Jackson started the season well when he set up a goal for Igor Vetokele, in a 1–1 draw against Brentford in the opening game of the season.
-It wasn't until on 30 September 2014 when he scored his first goal of the season, in a 1–0 win over Norwich City and scored again three weeks later, on 21 October 2014, in a 2–1 win over Bolton Wanderers.
+On 30 September 2014 he scored his first goal of the season, in a 1–0 win over Norwich City and scored again three weeks later, on 21 October 2014, in a 2–1 win over Bolton Wanderers.
 However, later in the 2014–15 season, Jackson was plagued by injuries.
 On his last game of the season against Brentford on 14 February 2015, which saw them win 3–0, Jackson revealed that he played through the pain of a cracked rib before being substituted by the second half.
 Nevertheless, he went on to make twenty–eight appearances and scoring two times in all competitions.